asyrjasalo/dockoon/docs/cicd.md

 CI/CD pipeline in your Azure DevOps project.

 After importing the pipeline from YML file, create the service connections:
-- GitHub - created automatically when pthe ipeline is imported from the repo
+- GitHub - created automatically when the pipeline is imported from the repo
 - Docker registry
     - If you use DockerHub with MFA, create an access token and use it
     - If you use your own private registry, create a dedicated user there